-Indicator Information and data required Relevant reporting period S3.17.
-Total number of PPM Total number of electricity and gas: Quarterly customers (a) residential PPM customers; and (b) small business PPM customers at the last day of the reporting period, in each participating jurisdiction.
-S3.18.
+Indicator Information and data required Relevant reporting period S3.18.S3.28.
+Total number of PPM customers Total number of electricity and gas: (a) residential PPM customers; and (b) small business PPM customers at the last day of the reporting period, in each participating jurisdiction.
+Quarterly S3.19.S3.29.
 Number of PPM customers that receive an energy concession Number of electricity and gas PPM customers who are also energy concession customers, as at the last day of the reporting period in each participating jurisdiction.
-Quarterly S3.19.
-Number of PPMs removed due to payment difficulties Number of PPMs removed due to payment difficulties during the reporting period, in each participating jurisdiction for: (a) residential PPM customers; and Quarterly (b) small business PPM customers S3.20.
+Quarterly 83.20.83.30.
+Number of PPMs removed due to Number of PPMs removed due to payment difficulties during the reporting period, in each participating jurisdiction for: Quarterly payment difficulties (a) residential PPM customers; and (b) small business PPM customers S3.21.S3.31.
 Number of PPM customers using a PPM system capable of detecting and reporting self-disconnections Number of electricity and gas: (a) residential PPM customers; and (b) small business PPM customers where the PPM is able to detect and report self-disconnections, as at the last day of the reporting period in each participating jurisdiction.
-Quarterly S3.21.
-Total number of PPM self-disconnection events Number of self-disconnection events recorded by PPMs during the reporting period, in each participating jurisdiction for: (a) residential PPM customers; and (b) small business PPM customers Quarterly S3.22.
-Total number of PPM customers self-disconnected Number of electricity and gas PPM customers recorded by their PPM as having been self-disconnected during the reporting period, in each participating jurisdiction for: (a) residential PPM customers; and (b) small business PPM customers Quarterly S3.23.
-Average duration of self- disconnection events Average duration of self-disconnection events recorded by PPMs during the reporting period, in each participating jurisdiction for: Quarterly

-(a) residential PPM customers; and (b) small business PPM customers
+Quarterly S3.22.S3.32.
+Total number of PPM self-disconnection events Number of self-disconnection events recorded by PPMs during the reporting period, in each participating jurisdiction for: (a) residential PPM customers; and (b) small business PPM customers Quarterly S3.23.S3.33.
+Total number of PPM customers self-disconnected Number of electricity and gas PPM customers recorded by their PPM as having been self-disconnected during the reporting period, in each participating jurisdiction for: (a) residential PPM customers; and (b) small business PPM customers Quarterly S3.24.S3.34.
+Average duration of self-disconnection events Average (minutes) duration of self-disconnection events recorded by PPMs during the reporting period, in each participating jurisdiction for: (a) residential PPM customers; and (b) small business PPM customers Quarterly